 The color of the Martian sky changes due to the arc distance from the Sun, likewise on Earth and different planets (pic.
 13).

-How the sky would be like when the dust would be completely gone?
-The newest photos provided by Curiosity rover since 2012 displays the most realistic and high-detailed colour of the sky, that observation could see being on the Red Planet.
-Some of them show the bluish or greenish colour of the sky.
-It may be explained the color-corrected mosaics, enhanced colors and color balance settings (pic.
+What how the sky would be like when the dust would be completely gone?
+The newest photos provided by the Curiosity rover since 2012 display the most realistic and high-detailed color of the sky, which observation could see being on the Red Planet.
+Some of them show the bluish or greenish color of the sky.
+It may be explained by the color-corrected mosaics, enhanced colors, and color balance settings (pic.
 21, 22)

 During the low dust conditions, the Martian sky is to be blue.
 The Rayleigh scattering will play the main role in this case.
 This light scattering effect will be much weaker than in Earth’s conditions because the Martian atmosphere is much thinner.
-Observer being on the Mars surface would see the faint blue-butterscotch or greenish-butterscotch sky near the horizon and dark blue sky near the zenith.
-Besides the Mars surface is reddish, so it must reflect a reddish light only.
+Observer being on Mars’s surface would see the faint blue-butterscotch or greenish-butterscotch sky near the horizon and dark blue sky near the zenith.
+Besides Mars’s surface is reddish, so it must reflect a reddish light only.
 This light should also influence the color of the Martian sky.
-Taking into account the thickness of the Martian atmosphere the sky near to zenith would look much darker than seen from Earth, possibly the stars would be visible during the day.
-I think that we can compare a zenith Martian sky to zenith Earth’s sky when we are traveling by plane at around 10 km altitude.
+Taking into account the thickness of the Martian atmosphere the sky near to zenith would look much darker than seen from Earth, and possibly the stars would be visible during the day.
+I think that we can compare the zenith of the Martian sky to the zenith of Earth’s sky when we are traveling by plane at around 10 km altitude.
 We need to know that aside from the rare atmosphere the big role plays a distance between Sun and Mars.
 Mars’s average distance from Sun is around 230 million kilometers (1.52 AU), around 80 million kilometers further than Earth.
 It means, that our host star appears to be apparently smaller giving a smaller amount of light at once.
 Basically, the solar disk seen from the Martian surface consists of around 5/8 size as seen from Earth (around 21 arc minutes diameter).
-According to the inverse square law, Mars receives only 40% light distributed to Earth.
-To imagine this light level is good to compare it with slightly cloudy late afternoon on Earth or partial solar eclipse day with around 60% obscuration.
-Obviously, it applies to the midday time hours in low longitude areas where Sun rises up near zenith.
-For the morning, evening and polar latitudes this light appears to be weaker especially during the huge dust storms.
-Consideratingthe fair weather conditions with the pristine sky, the atmosphere absorption effect would not be noticed in the Earth-scale, because the Martian atmosphere is nearly 100 times thinner than Earth’s, therefore, it should not impact the luminance of this planet.
+According to the inverse square law, Mars receives only 40% of light distributed to Earth.
+To imagine this light level is good to compare it with a slightly cloudy late afternoon on Earth or a partial solar eclipse day with around 60% obscuration.
+Obviously, it applies to the midday time hours in low-longitude areas where Sun rises up near the zenith.
+For the morning, evening, and polar latitudes this light appears to be weaker, especially during huge dust storms.
+Consideratingthe fair weather conditions with the pristine sky, the atmosphere absorption effect would not be noticed on the Earth-scale, because the Martian atmosphere is nearly 100 times thinner than Earth’s, therefore, it should not impact the luminance of this planet.
 This is only theory.
 As I wrote above Martian atmosphere must be completely free of dust so the light absorption appears to be bigger.
-In the low light level conditions, that may be common throughout the Martian day with thick dust the Purkinje effect may play a big role.
+In the low light level conditions, which may be common throughout the Martian day with thick dust the Purkinje effect may play a big role.